 Need to find an Offender Number?
 Offender Search

 Information related to the First District Department of Corrections and relevant information for friends, families and clients

 Credit cards accepted: MasterCard, Discover, American Express or Visa.

-A per transaction service fee of 2.65% or a $3.00 minimum will be charged by the payment processing company for this service.
+A per transaction service fee of 2.5% and $1.50 will be charged by the payment processing company for this service.